 At this stage, Core 0 is still the active call processor with Clock Controller 0 active.
-The following procedure will transfer call processing from Core 0 to Core 1, switching Clock Controller from 0 to 1 and switching from IGS/DIGS to FIJI.
+The following procedure will transfer call processing from Core 0 to Core 1, switching Clock Controller from 0 to 1.

-- 1 In Core/Net 0 only, faceplate disable the CNI cards. - 2 In Core/Net 0 only, faceplate disable the IODU/C card. - 3 In Core/Net 0 only, unseat the Core Processor card. - 4 Faceplate disable Clock Controller 0 and unseat the card. - 5 Faceplate disable all IGS/DIGS cards in shelf 0 and unseat the card. - 6 Press the 'INIT' button on the CP PIV card faceplate of Core 1 to initialize the system. - 7 Wait for "DONE" and then "INI" messages to display before you continue.
+- 1 In Core/Net 0 only, unseat the Core Processor card. - 2 Press the 'INIT' button on the CP PIV card faceplate of Core 1 to initialize the system. - 3 Wait for "DONE" and then "INI" messages to display before you continue...